RamenMahata/Sayan-s-Portfolio/README.md

-# Sayan's Portfolio
+# Modern Portfolio Template

-A modern, responsive portfolio website built with Next.js 14 and Tailwind CSS.
-This portfolio showcases my work, skills, and professional journey in an elegant and interactive way.
+A modern, responsive portfolio website template built with Next.js 14 and Tailwind CSS.
+This template provides a beautiful and interactive way to showcase your work, skills, and professional journey.

 ![Portfolio Preview](public/preview.png)